GSA-TTS/FAC-transition-site/src/search-resources/filters.md

 > **Example**: If  you are looking for a school, you might use the word “SCHOOL” as a part of your search.
 This will return “Ripley School District of Oklahoma,” but it will not return “Sand Creek Community Schools.”
 To get both, you would enter “SCHOOL” on one line, and “SCHOOLS” on the next.

-### <a name=audit-year></a>Audit year

-This filters on the submission’s audit year.
-If you leave it blank, the system will return results from all audit years; if you check one, it limits your results to the selected year(s) only.
-Historical audits from Census will be available in early 2024.

 ### <a name=fac-acceptance-date></a>FAC acceptance date

 Historically, this used to be FAC Release Date.
 The current FAC system accepts and releases the single audit data immediately upon final submission by the auditee.